martinmoene/libstdc-error/crt_proxy_lib/readme.md

 - **Which version of C99?**
 - it is a "cat and mouse" game one has to play with CL.exe to find out which C99 features are enabled or not
   - that might change with each visual studio update.
+  - even some C11 features are in
 - we will not use deprecated crt function, whatever that means.
-  - we will always try and use 'safe' versions
+  - we will always try and use so called 'safe' versions
 - we will [use the following](https://en.cppreference.com/w/c/experimental/dynamic) without knowing for sure if it has effect or not, while using CL.
 ```cpp
 #ifdef __STDC_ALLOC_LIB__